 TURNING POINTS FOR FAMILIES TEXAS

-INTENSIVE 4-DAY TREATMENT FOR MODERATE TO SEVERE PARENTAL ALIENATION:
+INTENSIVE 4-DAY TRANSITIONAL PROGRAM FOR MODERATE TO SEVERE PARENTAL ALIENATION:

 Our 4-Day Intensive treatment program is for families where severe parental alienation has been determined.
 Our program is in association with (and adhere's to the protocols of) Linda Gottlieb's Turning Points for Families (TPFF) Program.
 Meaning, we are specially trained by Ms. Gottlieb, follow her evidence-based protocols, and participate in on-going consultation with her.